trimstray/nginx-admins-handbook/README.md

   > Before enabling specific protocol version, you should check which ciphers are supported by protocol.
 So if you turn on TLS 1.2 and TLS 1.1 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers.

-  > But remember: TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
+  > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
 TLS 1.3 removes the need to make these decisions.

 ###### Example